nurcanselvi/MenuPerformanceBasketDynamicsAnalysis/README.md

 FROM sales;
 ```
 <img width="931" height="252" alt="step 1 screenshot" src="https://github.com/user-attachments/assets/674491e0-41d8-4b85-ba95-31e5f3a02fb6" />
+🔑 A quick sense of the dataset structure and fields.

+>

 ```sql
 -- Step 1.1: What date range does this dataset cover?